chrisfalter/DataScience/NLP/NaiveBayes/README.md

 In this exercise we will be classifying the geographical origin of tweets using the Naive Bayes algorithm.
 ### Bayes Theorem
 Let's start by reviewing Bayes Theorem.
-The standard equation is this...
+The standard equation is...

 ![Bayes equation](Bayes_equation.jpg?raw=true)